-1.4 Mechanical Properties:
+1.4 Mechanical Properties

-Good tensile and creep properties (High creep rupture strength at the highest temperature of operation and adequate creep ductility to accommodate localized strain at notches are important). - Good fatigue, corrosion fatigue and creep-fatigue behavior. - High fracture toughness and impact strength to avoid fast fracture.
+Good tensile and creep properties are required.
+High creep rupture strength at the highest temperature of operation and adequate creep ductility to accommodate localized strain at notches are important.
+Good fatigue, corrosion fatigue and creep-fatigue behavior and high fracture toughness and impact strength to avoid fast fracture are required.